 Even if you don’t feel that you completely understand the denial letter, there are two things in the letter that are of vital importance to you.
 They are:

 - the date of the notice (the date in the upper right-hand corner), and

 - information on how to appeal the denial.

 You have 60 days from the date of the letter (the date in the upper right-hand corner) to file your appeal with the SSA, so this date is very important.
 The information in the denial letter tells you how to appeal.
-However, if you have been denied benefits, you may want to hire experienced lawyer for your social security disability appeal.
+However, if you have been denied benefits, you may want to hire an experienced lawyer for your social security disability appeal.

 DENIAL LETTERS ARE NOT THE LAST WORD ON BENEFITS

 Denial letters are discouraging, yes, but they are not the final word on disability benefits.
 It is quite common for the SSA to deny a disability application.
-Which is why appealing the denial is one of the best things you can do to improve your chances of being awarded SSDI benefits.
+This is why appealing the denial is one of the best things you can do to improve your chances of being awarded SSDI benefits.

 WE FIGHT FOR OUR CLIENTS.
 CONTACT US IF YOU NEED A LAWYER FOR A SOCIAL SECURITY DISABILITY APPEAL